 Are you really going to make smocked and embroidered outfits for the kids, or are you actually just going to make simple tutus and superhero capes for Halloween?
 Is the bulk of your sewing going to be repairing split seams and shortening skirts?

 Once you decide how you’ll use your machine, it’s time to look at a few models and narrow down your choices.
-Here are some of the best entry-level models and some of the features that make them perfect for a beginning sewer.
+Here are some fantastic entry-level models and some of the features that make them perfect for a beginning sewer.

 While there’s something undeniably impressive about a sewing machine that does a hundred different stitches and offers every possible feature, not everyone is looking for all the bells and whistles.
 If you’re new to sewing or just like to keep things simple, one of the following no-frills machines will get the job done.
-What are the best sewing machines for beginners?
+Here are some great, no-frills machines that are perfect for learning on or tacking basic projects.

 This little machine is perfect for everyday sewing.
 It has 12 built-in stitches that include stretch stitches and zigzags.
 The selection knobs are clearly marked, so you don’t need to dig out the manual to set a different stitch, width or length.
 It comes with a buttonhole foot, a zipper foot and a blind foot, so you don’t need to buy any other feet to use all the stitches.